 How is low pay defined?

 We measure low pay in this report using the London Living Wage as set by the Greater London Authority.
 This is an hourly rate of pay that takes into account the costs of living in London and 60% of the median wage.
 It is designed to provide someone and their family with enough income for essentials and a cushion against unforeseen events.
-In 2015, it was £9.40 per hour, up from £6.70 when it was introduced in 2005 (its rise has largely been in-line with national measures of inflation).
-This compares to the level at £8.25 for the 'national living wage' and the national minimum wage at £6.50.
+In 2016, it is £9.75 per hour, up from £6.70 when it was introduced in 2005 (its rise has largely been in-line with national measures of inflation).
+The UK Living Wage is £8.45 per hour.
+This compares to the national minimum wage which is £7.20 per hour.
 The Living Wage differs from the minimum wage as employers are not obliged to pay the former.

 The problem of low pay continues to gain prominence in the national policy debate, with the 2015 Summer Budget announcing a new 'national living wage' for those aged 25 and over.
 Although this will lead to a welcome boost for earnings in London, it will still be well below the level of the London Living Wage.
 The new 'national living wage' will be set at £7.20 from April 2016, rising to £9 an hour by 2020.
 Even this higher amount in 2020 is below the 2014 London Living Wage of £9.15.